unsik6/unsik6.github.io/_posts/2023-01-16-gitBlogFavicon.md

 4. Downlaod your package.
 Click 'Favicon package' in the image below.
 Now, you get a zip file.<center><img src = "https://user-images.githubusercontent.com/80208196/212730911-06746699-2558-4218-a3e0-226f1c82145e.png"></center><br/>
 5. Decompress the zip file.
 Rename the file decompressed to 'favicon.ico'.<br/><br/>
 6. Move the file into 'assets' folder.<br/><br/>
 7. Copy the code in the image above.
 And, paste that at `/_includes/custom_head.html`.
-You have to copy the relative path of 'favicon.ico' folder, and paste that at the '{folder_path}' in the code below.
+You have to copy the relative path of 'favicon.ico' folder, and paste that at the `{folder_path}` in the code below.
     ```html
     <link rel="apple-touch-icon" sizes="180x180" href="{folder_path}/apple-touch-icon.png">
     <link rel="icon" type="image/png" sizes="32x32" href="{folder_path}/favicon-32x32.png">